mozilla-services/autopush/docs/http.rst

 should be considered "opaque".
 We reserve the right to change any portion of the Push URL in future provisioned URLs.

+The `Topic` HTTP header allows new messages to replace previously sent, unreceived subscription updates.
+See :ref:`topic`.

 **Call:**

 .. http:post:: {push_endpoint}